 Council has the ability through the Act to limit the number of dogs per property.
 The main issues with having unrestricted numbers of dogs on one property include implications for the welfare of the dogs, and more chance of dogs becoming a nuisance or menacing.
-Council has introduced controls on the number of dogs allowed as of right on residentially zoned properties, or rural residential properties with equal to or less than a 2,500m2 site, The intention of this policy is to reinforce the responsible dog owner ethic, and to reduce the potential for nuisance or conflict arising from ownership of multiple dogs in more built up areas, and to provide an additional enforcement tool/option for Council's Animal Control officers.
+Council has introduced controls on the number of dogs allowed as of right on residentially zoned properties, or rural residential properties with equal to or less than a 2,500m2 site, The intention of this policy is to reinforce the responsible dog owner ethic, and to provide an additional enforcement tool/option for Council's Animal Control officers.